cabinet-barthelemy/website-v2/en/our-treatments.md

  * Temporomandibular joint disorders treatment
  * Dental treatment under general anesthesia

 The expert service offered by our dental office is based on the concept of quality.
-We mainly work with the best suppliers and swiss laboratories.
+We work with the best suppliers and Swiss laboratories.